H’seven

 The passenger cabin is a cocoon of plush hush.
 Hergenrather is manipulating virtual data, his eyes unfocused, hands making mystic passes in the air.

-Perhaps unwilling to brood in silence over the consequences of choices made without the luxury of foresight and imponderable fates, Pruitt says.
+Perhaps unwilling to brood in silence over the consequences of choices made without the luxury of foresight, Pruitt says.
 “How long have we known each other, Jacob?”

 Peering into a private depth, the other’s hands continue to weave intangible details into configurations only he can see.